changshuaiwei/hwu/README.md

 --cov `string`: read covariates that used for covariates adjustment in `string` file

 --PCwt `int`: calculate the first `int` eigen vectors for matrix kappa

+--screen `int`: screen SNPs using standardized HWU, and calculate p-value of highest ranked `int` SNPs (for ultra-high demensional scan)

 ##compilation